-- 1. Remove tailstock, headstock, and tool rest from the lathe bed.
-NOTE: See "ADJUSTING HEADSTOCK AND TAILSTOCK" and "TOOL REST" for removal/installation instructions. - 2.
-Set pedestals exactly 58" apart (Fig. 5). - 3.
+- 1. Remove the tailstock, headstock, and tool rest from the lathe bed. - NOTE: See "ADJUSTING HEADSTOCK AND TAILSTOCK" and "TOOL REST" for removal/installation instructions. - 2.
+Set the pedestals exactly 58" apart (Fig. 5). - 3.
 Because of the weight, use an assistant to place the lathe bed on top of the pedestals.
-Make sure that the holes in the lathe bed are aligned with the holes in the tops of the pedestals (Fig. 6) A and B. - 4.
-Attach the lathe bed to the pedestals, using the twelve 3/8-16 x 3/4" Hex Head bolts and lock washers.
+Align the holes in the lathe bed with the holes in the tops of the pedestals (A) Fig. 6C. - 4.
+Use the twelve 3/8-16 x 3/4" Hex Head bolts and lockwashers to attach the lathe bed to the pedestals.